Say Goodbye to Garden Woes: Garden Frontier Has the Solutions

 Most modern homeowners skip the cheap 3-tab shingles and go straight to architectural (or composite) shingles.
 These are thicker, provide a 3D aesthetic, and handle wind much better.

 When comparing the cost of architectural shingles vs a metal roof, the gap narrows slightly.
-A premium architectural shingle roof will run you about $14,000.
+A premium architectural shingle roof will run you about $14,000 for an average home.
 If you opt for a standard corrugated metal roof, you might pay $16,000.
 For an extra $2,000, you gain 20 years of lifespan and superior fire resistance.

 However, if you upgrade to a standing-seam metal roof (where the fasteners are hidden beneath the metal panels to prevent future leaks), the price jumps dramatically to $25,000+.
 This is the gold standard of roofing, offering unmatched durability and zero maintenance.